juju/docs/src/en/help-oracle.md

 ![Oracle Compute sites](./media/oracle_bootstrap-instances-sites.png)

-For detailed explanation and examples of the `bootstrap` command see the [Creating a controller][controllers-creating] page.
+For a detailed explanation and examples of the `bootstrap` command see the [Creating a controller][controllers-creating] page.

 ## Next steps